hamaxx/gracevisor/README.md

 ## Progress

-At the moment we're build a proof of concept.
+At the moment we're building a proof of concept.
 It's not ready for production yet and it won't be any time soon.
-But if you want to contribute with ideas or with code, you're very welcome.
+But if you want to contribute with ideas or code, you're very welcome.
+Open an issue or send me an email.

 ## I know it doesn't work yet, but I still want to try it out